foxleigh81/foxleigh81/README.md

 ## ⚙️ &nbsp; I’m currently working on

-- I'm currently working on my first ever computer game!
-A bullet-heaven style game built in Godot: [Star Fall](https://spacenectar.itch.io/star-fall)
-- [Box Tracker](https://github.com/spacenectar/box-tracker) A Next/Nest app to assist people with moving house
+- I've just launched a tech YouTube channel called ["Foxy's Lab"](https://www.youtube.com/@foxyslab).
 - [Foxy's Tale](https://github.com/foxleigh81/foxy-blog)  My blog site (https://www.foxleigh.me).
 I recently replaced and old static version which used Markdown for each post with a full Next/Sanity driven site.
-- A NextJS/Sanity rebuild of my [Personal website](http://www.alexfoxleigh.com) which is now YEARS out of date.
-I've just published a new version but still have [A few more upgrades in mind](https://github.com/foxleigh81/portfolio/issues)
+- A NextJS/Sanity rebuild of my [Personal website](http://www.alexfoxleigh.com).
+I've recently published a new version but still have [A few more upgrades in mind](https://github.com/foxleigh81/portfolio/issues)
 - As always, I'm working on my smart home, this is a huge undertaking with a lot of moving parts, it's primarily based around [Home Assistant](https://home-assistant.io) using [Node-Red](https://nodered.org) for all of it's automations.
-I plan on writing a few blog posts about it soon.

 You won't find all of my projects on this GitHub account, I also have a 'software brand' of sorts called 'SpaceNectar', you can see the projects I've worked on for that right here: https://github.com/spacenectar